dfohr/TetraltoRAIL/microservices-architecture.md

 The Django application will need minimal changes:

 1. Add middleware to capture visit data
-2. Create background task or asynchronous call to the analysis service
+2. Create background task or asynchronous call to the analytics service
 3. Ensure no impact on website performance

 ## Conclusion